Logo

 Impacts on Blood

-Certain blood-related issues, such as the inhibition of platelet aggregation, are brought on by SSRIs and SNRIs.
-This might put an increased danger of bleeding, particularly in cases of severe injuries.
-Therefore, while using these drugs with NSAIDs like ibuprofen or blood thinners like aspirin, additional vigilance is advised.
+SSRIs and SNRIs cause certain blood-related issues, such as the inhibition of platelet aggregation.
+These medications may increase the risk of bleeding, especially in cases of severe injuries.
+Therefore, we advise additional vigilance when combining these drugs with NSAIDs like ibuprofen or blood thinners like aspirin.

 Impacts on Electrolytes and Blood Sugar